-To protect the health of all USF community members and the patients that students serve, USF and USF's Clinical Partners require students to fulfill certain health requirements.
-Nursing and Health Profession students are expected to submit their health requirement records to the School of Nursing and Health Professions, not to Health Promotion Services.
+To protect the health of all USF community members and the patients that students serve, USF and USF's clinical partners require students to fulfill certain health requirements.
+Nursing and Health Professions students are expected to submit their health requirement records to the School of Nursing and Health Professions, not to Health Promotion Services.

 The SONHP has contracted with CastleBranch for the processing and collection of all health requirement documentation, background checks, and drug testing.
-Students must be cleared by the SONHP via CastleBranch prior to beginning their practicum placements.
-A student will not be approved for a practicum if any health requirement record is due to expire at any time during that practicum.
-See Appendix E for more information about CastleBranch.
+Students must be cleared by SONHP via CastleBranch prior to beginning their practicum placements.
+See Appendix F for more information about CastleBranch.